A delicious twist on the classic Alfredo. Penne Alfredo with Bacon and Sun Dried Tomato will change your ‘go to’ quick

-Meanwhile, fry your Bacon over medium heat until it begins to crisp, then add your Tomatoes and fry a little longer until they soften.
-Drain excess fat/oil if there's too much, add the Garlic and fry for a minute until fragrant, then add the Butter and stir until melted.
+Meanwhile, fry your bacon over medium heat until it begins to crisp.
+Drain excess fat/oil if there's too much, then add your garlic & sun dried tomatoes and fry for a minute or so longer.
+Add your Butter and stir until melted.

-Once the sauce has fully thickened (8-10 mins) taste for seasoning, then add in your pasta and toss until coated.
+Once the sauce has fully thickened add your pasta and toss until coated.
 Simmer for a few minutes to soak up the sauce, stirring throughout and using your pasta water to thin out if it becomes too thick and gloopy.

 a) Salt - Whilst Black Pepper is encouraged, be careful with the Salt seasoning.
 Bacon, Sundried Tomato and Parmesan are all fairly salty ingredients.
 Taste test throughout to ensure the dish doesn't end up too salty.

 b) Pasta Water - This dish thickens quite quickly and can become gloopy in a short space of time; adding a few splashes of water will help thin the sauce out again.
 With the same token however do not feel like you have to add any extra fluid, this is merely preference and in the instructions to collect a cup of water just in case.